dictionaria/pydictionaria/docs/interpreting-the-logs.md

 *How do I fix this?*

-Check the reference for typos and edit the `db.sfm` appropriately.
+Check the reference for typos or remove the reference.

 ### `WARNING unknown media files: [...]`